 Weather/Emergency Closures or Delays

-If any of Plano ISD, Frisco ISD, Allen ISD, or McKinney ISD has a delayed start or closes, the 470th District Court will follow the same schedule.
+If any of Plano ISD, Frisco ISD, Allen ISD, or McKinney ISD has a delayed start or closes, the 470th District Court will follow the same schedule for in-person proceedings.
+Virtual proceedings will continue as scheduled, unless it is impossible (for example, loss of power).

 No Auxiliary Court